Casey Huse, PT, DPT, ATC, OCS

-Casey Huse joined the CHOP Sports Medicine team in 2016 and works at the Specialty Care Center at Virtua in Voorhees.
+Casey Huse joined the Sports Medicine and Performance Center physical therapy team in 2016 and works at CHOP's Specialty Care Center at Virtua in Voorhees.

-Huse's interests include the young athlete, return to sport progression, injury prevention, and community outreach.
+Casey’s interests include the young athlete, return to sport progression, sports psychology, and community outreach.

 BS in Athletic Training - University of Pittsburgh, Pittsburgh, PA